 “They’re calling it the Demon,” I recall my colleague telling me about a rumored 800+ horsepower beast being tested on the dynos.
 By then the partnership was called Fiat Chrysler, and boy was it thriving, and enjoying every minute of it.

-Contrast that work environment with the one just a few years prior—a bleak one where, according to some of my former coworkers, many offices in the Chrysler Tech Center were sparsely populated with people working on not nearly enough vehicle programs, and many were leaving as the fate of the company hung in the balance—and it’s easy to understand why so folks at Chrysler think so highly of the quiet, sweater-wearing CEO from Fiat.
+Contrast that work environment with the one just a few years prior—a bleak one where, according to some of my former coworkers, many offices in the Chrysler Tech Center were sparsely populated with people working on not nearly enough vehicle programs, and many were leaving as the fate of the company hung in the balance—and it’s easy to understand why so many folks at Chrysler think so highly of the quiet, sweater-wearing CEO from Fiat.

 Marchionne brought the company back from the brink and gave employees the tools and the motivation to get back to work.
 Part of that had to do with giving Chrysler the resources it so desperately needed—funding, talented employees, engine and vehicle platforms—but much of it had to do with his own high standards for products and his ability to surround himself with talented people.
 And I’m sure there’s a lot more to the recipe that Marchionne made to build Chrysler into what it is today, but suffice it to say: the recipe worked.

 The closest I’ve ever gotten to meeting Marchionne was at a speech he gave to interns—one that I arrived early to so I could sit near the CEO, since I was a big fan.
 And it wasn’t just me who respected him, it was pretty much everyone in the whole company.

 From what I’ve heard from my former coworkers, Marchionne was a strong decision maker who had a reputation for bluntly telling people when he didn’t like their work.
 I once heard a rumor that he told the Ram designers that their early styling was too “dainty,” and I also heard rumblings about him turning down a Pacifica design because its rear end looked too much like the competition.
 And then there was the time he called the DaimlerChrysler-era Jeep Commander “unfit for human consumption.”